Certified ISO Company: What It Means and Why It Matters

 1. Gap Assessment

-Evaluate current practices against the target ISO standard to identify missing controls or documentation.
+The organization evaluates its current practices against the selected ISO standard to identify deficiencies.

 • Document required procedures